 Regulation 46

-The Impact Assessment Process
+[The] Impact Assessment [Process]

-1. An applicant or Contractor shall carry out an Environmental Impact Assessment on the potential impacts and effects on the Marine Environment of the proposed operations and activities.
+1. An Applicant or Contractor shall carry out an Environmental Impact Assessment on the potential impacts and effects on the Marine Environment of the proposed operations and activities [in accordance with the relevant regulations, and Standards, and taking into account the applicable Guidelines].

-2. The purpose of an Environmental Impact Assessment Process shall be to [identify and inform the Authority’s assessment of an application of a Plan of Work under regulations 13 to 16, and predict [and evaluate the potential] Environmental Impacts the proposed activities [in the Area] [on the marine environment and identify necessary measures to Mitigate or manage [them], to enable the Authority to assess the potential adverse Environmental Effects, with the aim to:
+2. The purpose of an Environmental Impact Assessment [Process] shall be to identify and inform the Authority’s assessment of an application of a Plan of Work under regulations 13 to 16, [] and predict and evaluate the potential Environmental Impacts [and Environmental Effects], of the proposed activities in the Area on the Marine Environment and identify necessary measures to Mitigate, [] or manage them, to enable the Authority to assess [whether:] [the potential [residual] adverse [Environmental Impacts and] Environmental Effects, with the aim to]:

-(a) Ensure effective Protection for the Marine Environment from harmful effects which may arise from such proposed activities;
+(a) [ the] effective Protection for the Marine Environment from harmful effects which may arise from such proposed activities [is ensured];

-(b) Ensure that activities in the Area are carried out with reasonable regard for other activities in the Marine Environment;
+(b) [ all] activities in the Area are carried out with reasonable regard for other activities in the Marine Environment;

-(c) ensure, in accordance with the Convention, that the Sponsoring State [or States] and the Contractors, conduct the Environmental Impact Assessment with due regard to the rights and legitimate interests of any potentially most affected coastal State by maintaining, [timely] [targeted and proactive] consultations in accordance with regulation 93 ter; and
+(c) [ensure, in accordance with the Convention, that] [the Sponsoring State [or States]] and the Contractors, [in accordance with the Convention,] conduct the [] Environmental Impact Assessment with due regard to the rights and legitimate interests of any potentially most affected coastal State by maintaining, timely targeted and proactive consultations in accordance with regulation 93 bis; and

-(d) Ensure that the proposed activities are carried out in accordance with [the Convention, the Agreement], the Rules, regulations and procedures of the Authority and the applicable Standards and taking into account the Guidelines as well as, Best Available Scientific Information, Best Environmental Practices, and Best Available Techniques.
+(d) [] the proposed activities are carried out in accordance with the Convention, the Agreement, the Rules, regulations and procedures of the Authority and the applicable Standards and taking into account the Guidelines as well as, Best Available Scientific Information, Best Environmental Practices, and Best Available Techniques.

-3. The process for Environmental Impact Assessment shall:
+3. The [process for] Environmental Impact Assessment shall:

-(a) be based on relevant [and representative] environmental baseline data [based on sufficient scientific information] in accordance with [applicable] Standards [and Regional Environmental Management Plans] and taking into account the Guidelines;
+(a) be based on relevant and representative environmental baseline data based on sufficient scientific information in accordance with applicable Standards and Regional Environmental Management Plans and taking into account the Guidelines;

-(b) be carried out by [competent, [qualified, experts;
+(b) be carried out by competent, , [] experts [or competent individuals];

-(b) bis be based on the Best Available Science and Scientific Information and, taking into account[where available], relevant traditional knowledge of Indigenous Peoples and local communities;
+(b) bis be based on the Best Available [Science and] Scientific Information and, [where available], relevant traditional knowledge of Indigenous Peoples and [of] local communities;

+[(b)ter take into account the need for the recognition and protection of cultural [rights or] interests;]

-(c) include an Environmental Risk Assessment that takes into consideration the region as a whole [in accordance with] the relevant Regional Environmental Management Plan;
+(c) include an Environmental Risk Assessment that takes into consideration the region as a whole in accordance with the relevant Regional Environmental Management Plan;

+(c) bis include an underwater survey, [which may be conducted by an expert archaeology surveyor], to identify human remains and [objects and sites of an archaeological or historical nature][Underwater Cultural Heritage] or any venerated sites that are located in areas of the proposed Exploitation activities;

+[]

-(d) Provide for consultation [with all States and Stakeholders];(d) bis consultation with all States and Stakeholders in accordance with regulation 93 bis, relevant Standards and taking into account the relevant Guidelines
+(d) [] [include] consultation with all States and Stakeholders in accordance with regulation 93 ter, relevant Standards and taking into account the relevant Guidelines.

-(e) Be subject to an independent scientific assessment prior to the submission of the proposed Environmental Impact Statement to the Authority;

-(f) Take into account the results from Test Mining , in accordance with Regulation 48 ter; (h) Identify scientific and other knowledge gaps or data uncertainties, and [assess] the degree to which these influence the assessment; and
+[[]](e) take into account the results from Test Mining activities conducted during Exploration[]; (f) identify scientific and other knowledge gaps or data uncertainties, and assess the degree to which these influence the assessment; and

-(i) Be an iterative process where specific stages are revisited and may be updated in the light of new information or new activity at a later stage.
+(g) be an iterative process where specific stages are revisited and may be updated in the light of new information or new activity at a later stage.

 4. The Environmental Impact Assessment [Process] must follow certain procedural steps and entail the following elements:

-(a) A stage for scoping in accordance with regulation 47 bis;
+(a) a stage for scoping in accordance with regulation 47 bis;

-(b) A stage for assessment of Environmental Impacts in accordance with regulation 47;
+(b) a stage for assessment [] of Environmental Impacts [and Environmental Effects] in accordance with regulation 47;